The Ethics of AI in University Examinations: Balancing Innovation and Integrity

 Rethinking Exam Design in the Age of ChatGPT

-Universities aren't just watching you; they’re changing the game entirely.
-We’re seeing a massive comeback for oral exams and old-school "blue-book" handwritten tests to ensure work is authentic.
-According to research on Ensuring Academic Integrity in the Age of ChatGPT, scholars are now pushing for "AI-resistant" questions.
-These are assignments that require personal reflection, local context, or specific references to a Tuesday morning classroom debate—things an AI simply wasn't there to hear.
+Universities are updating their evaluation methods.
+There is a return to oral exams and handwritten tests to ensure work is authentic.
+According to research on Ensuring Academic Integrity in the Age of ChatGPT, scholars are pushing for "AI-resistant" questions.
+These assignments require personal reflection, local context, or specific references to a Tuesday morning classroom debate because an AI cannot access those details.

 Ethical prep starts with how you organize your thoughts.
 Using AI-powered note taking tools can help you synthesize your own unique perspectives long before the exam clock starts ticking.